Pokémon Go Gym Badges is something new to collect and level up as you battle and train your army of Pocket Monsters.

 - Giving Berries to Pokémon held at the Gym (+ 10 Badge XP, as well as 20 Stardust and a possibility of Candy)

-By performing the above activities, whether you are passive and prefer to increase Motivation as you pass a Gym, or are actively battling and holding creatures there, you can level up your Badge over time.
-All tier requirements aren't known yet, but it's believed to be 500 Badge XP for Bronze, then 2500 Badge XP for Silver.
+By performing the above activities, whether you are passive and prefer to increase Motivation as you pass a Gym or are actively battling and holding creatures there, you can easily level up your Badge over time and increase the rewards you receive.

 What else we know about Gym Badges in Pokémon Go